There was an error with your log in

 • Camera — optional

 • All mandatory gear can be rented if you don’t have your own.
-You can rent:
+In Canmore or Banff, you can rent:

 If you plan on using alternate touring systems such as telemark skis, frame-style AT bindings, or splitboards, please contact us in advance.

-Ski rental locations are in Field, Lake Louise, and Banff and should be picked up the night prior to your outing.
+Ski rental locations are in Canmore or Banff, and should be picked up the night prior to your outing.
 If you need to rent gear, let us know and we can help make arrangements.

 • Group sizes:

-• This tour is not private.
-For the group tour, the max guest-to-guide ratio is 6:1.
+• For the 7-day Wapta Traverse, the max guest-to-guide ratio is 6:1.

 Ski touring in the Wapta Traverse can be arranged for larger groups.
 Contact us to make arrangements.